UnionHerald police blotters

 Theft, burglary

-• On Feb.
-26 in the 17600 block of Central Avenue NE winter gear and a jump pack were stolen from an unsecured vehicle.
+• On March 1 in the 1900 block of 202 Avenue NW a license plate was stolen.

-• On Feb.
-26 in the 17600 block of Central Avenue NE headphones and a cooler were stolen from an unsecured vehicle.
+• On March 1 in the 21200 block of Old Lake George Boulevard NW electronics and gas were stolen from an unsecured car.

 RAMSEY